Charles Deering McCormick Library Research Grant

 - Outlines scope and specific research questions being explored

-- Explains how the McCormick Library collections would be used, in particular those collections that support research of underrepresented groups
+- Explains how the McCormick Library collections would be used

 - Proposes specific outcomes (e.g., dissertations, article, book) that could result from this research